MarleDK/efb/README.md

 ## Todo

-- [Bug] When the external command has an error, efb crashes, it should not, but it should probably show the error in some way
 - [Bug] When a directory is expanded, the search text is not used to filter
   - Maybe any event should just trigger updateSearch
 - Implement Colors